grant-baer/307-project/README.md

 1. Make sure you have [Python](https://www.python.org/downloads/) and [Node](https://nodejs.org/en/download) environments set up (this includes npm and pip3).
 The latest stable releases should be fine as of December 2023, but this project uses Node v20 and Python 3.10.

-2. Installing the frontend packages:
+2. Installing the frontend packages.
 From root:
    - `cd Frontend`
    - `npm install`
-3. Installing the backend packages:
+3. Installing the backend packages.
 From root:

    - `cd Backend`
    - `pip3 install -r requirements.txt`